 This is ultimately how the moving-coil dynamic loudspeaker acts as a transducer.
 The diaphragm movement mimics the waveform of the audio signal and produces sound that represents the electrical audio signal.

-Since the particular shape of the magnetic structure is practically unobtainable via a single magnet, pole pieces are used.
+Since the particular shape of the magnetic structure is practically unobtainable via a single magnet, pole pieces are required.

 One strong central ring-shaped magnet is used with a few pole pieces to extend its poles to the interior and exterior of the coil.
 A cross-sectional diagram is provided below:

 Note that the diagram above is not to scale.

 So the main magnet (in red) is shaped like a ring (or a thick washer).
 It has its south pole facing upward and its north pole underneath.

 A thicker ring-shaped pole piece extends this south pole and provides the boundary just to the outside of the moving coil.

 A disc-shaped pole piece is laid underneath the central magnet to extend the north pole.
 The north pole is furth extended with a cylindrical pole piece the reaches upward and provides the boundary to the inside of the moving coil.

 The idea is to get the opposite poles as close to the coil as possible, with the north pole to the interior and the south pole to the exterior.
 This causes the greatest number of magnetic flux lines through the coil and, therefore, the greatest amount of coil movement.